Long-time behaviour of deterministic Mean Field Games with non-monotone interactions

 Remarkably, this is better than the estimates in \cite{cardaliaguet2013long} and \cite{cannarsa2020long}, where the right hand side is at best of the order $1/\sqrt T$.

 Finally we aim at a further step, in the spirit of weak KAM theory, namely

-locally uniformly for $(x,s)\in \R^n\times (0,1]$, where $v$ is a solution of the first equation in the ergodic problem \eqref{erg_0}.
+locally uniformly for $(x,s)\in \R^n\times (0,1]$, where $v(\cdot, s)$ is a solution of the first equation in the ergodic problem \eqref{erg_0} with $m=\bar m(s)$.
 In general we manage to prove only a weaker result.
 However, in the special case that $\A=\{x_*\}$ is a singleton, we prove that the limit \eqref{lim_sing} is true.
 Moreover $(c_*, v, \d_{x_*})$ solves the ergodic mean field game system \eqref{erg_0} and it is essentially the unique, or maximal, solution, in the sense that the $m$ component of any solution must be $\d_{x_*}$, the $c$ component must be $\leq c_*$, and $v$ is the unique non-negative viscosity solution of the critical eikonal equation

+The paper is restricted to the simplest case of quadratic Lagrangian and Hamiltonian, but many results can be extended to more general Hamiltonians, although at least coercive and smooth.
+Here we do not try do deal with larger generality because our focus is rather on the cost $F$ and its lack of monotonicity.

 We conclude with some additional references on MFGs without the repulsive monotonicity condition.
 Deterministic variational games with attractive cost were studied by Cesaroni and Cirant \cite{cesaroni2021brake}, who found periodic orbits in some cases.
-Gomes, Mitake and Terai analysed the small discount limit \cite{gomes2020selection}. \\ For stochastic potential games the long-time behaviour was studied by Masoero and Cardaliaguet \cite{cardaliaguet2020weak, masoero2019long}.
+Gomes, Mitake and Terai analysed the small discount limit \cite{gomes2020selection}.

+For stochastic potential games the long-time behavior was studied by Masoero and Cardaliaguet \cite{cardaliaguet2020weak, masoero2019long}.
 Second order MFG systems with local cost of the form $F(x,m)=V(x) - Cm(x)^\a$, $C, \a>0$, which induces the aggregation of the agents, were considered by Cirant in the stationary case \cite{cirant2016stationary}, jointly with Tonon \cite{cirant2019time} and Ghilli \cite{cirant2022existence} in the evolutive case.
 Cesaroni and Cirant also studied concentration phenomena in the vanishing viscosity limit \cite{cesaroni2018concentration}.
 The recent papers \cite{bernardini2022mass, bernardini2023ergodic} study aggregative MFGs with nonlocal singular costs of Choquard type.